bombme247/rsschool-cv/cv.md

 *************
 ### About me
 Newbie to Development and strive to learn a lot of new interesting things.
 Passionate about creation.
-I started my learning journey with Ruby and decided to dedicate myself to web development because it can give me a lot of growth opportunities, and allows to work with people from all over the world.
+I started my learning journey with Ruby and decided to dedicate myself to web development because it can give me a lot of growth opportunities and allows to work with people from all over the world.

 *************